raunelgarcia/front-end-framework/README.md

 `npm install -g appium`

+You will also need the uiautomator2 driver if you're using Android, run the following command just as before:

+`appium driver install uiautomator2`

+In case you are using iOS you should run the following command instead:

+`appium driver install xcuitest`

 Step 3: Install Appium Dependencies

 Appium has specific dependencies for different mobile development platforms.
 Install the necessary